ericdearien/webdev/README.md

 # ASSIGNMENT 3
 The login and registration pages can be found either in src/server/public/pages or can be viewed by running the application and going to localhost:10000 and clicking on the login button.
 If you want to see some of the custom html elements that I used, see src/server/public/components.
 Styles are in src/server/public/styles.

+I forgot to mention, but to run the server use 'npm run start'